alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 ---
-title: What is hidden behind React.forwardRef ?
+title: What is hidden behind React's refs ?
 date: '2020-03-11'
 spoiler: The refs will have no more secrets for you.
-slug: 'what-is-hidden-behind-react-forwardref'
+slug: 'what-is-hidden-behind-react-refs'
 tags: ['react', 'js', 'refs', 'html', 'api']
 ---

-There was a time I used to struggle with manipulating the `refs` in my react components.
+There was a time I used to struggle when manipulating the `refs` in my react components.

-Sometimes they returned `null`, sometimes they didn't return the `html element` I was looking for.
+Sometimes they returned `undefined`, sometimes they didn't return the **DOM element** I was looking for.
 To be honest, I didn't know shit about what I was doing.
 I used to try any combination possible until my `ref` looked like what I wanted to get in the begining.

 And even then, I had no clue on how to use the `ref` properly.

 You probably already are familiar with `refs` handling in React.
 But if you are not, I have good hopes this article will help you lots.

-**tl;dr**: You can go directly to [this part](#ReactForwardRef) to read the answer if you already are **very** familiar with `refs`.
-However, I recommand to read from the begining.
-So you can keep the best part of the cake for the end ;)
+**tl;dr**: You can go directly to [this part](#react.forwardref) to read the answer if you already are **very** familiar with `refs`.
+However, I recommand to read from the begining - so you can keep the best part of the cake for the end 😉

 ## You said ref?